-Sometimes when ideas are trending in the scientific press, it's well deserved, a lot of the time it's not.
+Sometimes when ideas are trending in the scientific press, it's well deserved, a lot of the time however it's not.
 I imagine by now most people have probably heard of the Simulation Argument, it comes from a 2003 paper by the philosopher Nick Bostrom.
-It's a statistical argument to the effect, that we're very likely living in a simulated universe rather than a real one.
+It's essentially a statistical argument to the effect, that we're very likely living in a simulated universe rather than a real one.
 The argument goes something like this:

 1. It's possible to simulate a universe like ours, with the kinds of experience we have in this world.